-Pressing the mute all button causes the output channels associated with the digital and analog monitor outputs to mute.
+Pressing the mute all button causes the output channels associated with the post-fader monitor output to mute.
 The 4-digit display indicates the mute condition by showing four dashes (---).
 The mute all button is always set to "latch" the function on and off.
 The LED associated with the mute all button will light whenever mute all is active.
 Note that if mute all is enabled via the remote mute all function, the mute all LED will flash.

-The dim function is provided for user convenience, allowing the post-fader digital and analog monitor output level to be reduced by a fixed amount.
-The Model 790's configuration mode allows the dim level to be selected from among four choices: -10.0, -15.0, -20.0, or -25.0 dB.
+The dim function is provided for user convenience, allowing the post-fader monitor output level to be reduced by a fixed amount.
+The Model 790's configuration mode allows the dim level to be selected from among four choices: 10, 15, 20, or 25 dB.
 Pressing the dim button will enable the function.
 The dim button is always set to "latch" the function on and off.
-The 4-digit display, when selected for output level mode, will indicate the revised post-fader monitor output level.
+The 4digit display, when selected for output level mode, will indicate the revised post-fader monitor output level.
 When dim is active the post-fader monitor output level reduction will apply no matter whether the level is being set by the rotary level control or by the reference level button.
 The LED associated with the dim button will light whenever dim is active.
 If dim mode is enabled via the remote dim function the dim LED will flash.

 It's worth using a few sentences to discuss the auto dim off function.
-Whenever dim is enabled due to the dim button being pressed, and the rotary level control is active (reference level mode is not active). changing the setting of the rotary level control will automatically turn off dim.
+Whenever dim is enabled due to the dim button being pressed, and the rotary level control is active (reference level mode is not active), changing the setting of the rotary level control will automatically turn off dim.
 The auto dim off function is a unique attempt at protecting the aural health of users.
 No longer will there be a heart-stopping blast of audio when the dim button is pressed, supposedly to enable dim, but actually turning dim off because it was already enabled.
 It's hard to explain unless you've experienced this in person-trust us, this situation can and does happen!